 Business 401(k) Services / Plan Administration

-4 Ways to Help Your Employees Prioritize Financial Wellness
+4 Ways to Help Employees Prioritize Financial Wellness

 1. Add Auto-Enrollment Feature

-One of the easiest ways for an employer to increase saving into a 401(k) plan is to add an automatic enrollment feature.
-The idea behind auto-enrollment is simple: Instead of making employees choose to participate in the plan, any eligible employee will automatically be enrolled—if they don’t explicitly choose not to sign up.
-Unless an employee declines to participate or indicates a different contribution rate, auto-enrollment typically works by setting a default rate for all employees—say 4%.
-This can have a big impact, potentially cutting in half the number of employees who choose not to participate in your 401(k).2
+One of the easiest ways for an employer to help employees increase their 401(k) savings is to add an automatic enrollment feature.
+The idea behind auto-enrollment is simple: Instead of making employees choose to participate in the plan, any eligible employee will automatically be enrolled unless they explicitly choose not to sign up.
+Auto-enrollment typically works by setting a default rate for all employees—say 4%.

 2. Add Auto-Escalation Feature